-The Trustee has delegated safekeeping of the Scheme Property to the Custodian, who has, in turn delegated the custody of assets in certain markets in which the Trust may invest to various sub-delegates ("Sub-Custodians").
+Under the Depositary Agreement the Trustee has the power to appoint a sub-custodian and may include in such appointment powers to subdelegate.
+The Trustee has delegated custody of the Scheme Property to The Northern Trust Company (the "Custodian").
+Contact details for the Custodian are set out in Appendix VII.
+The Custodian has, in turn, subdelegated the custody of assets in certain markets in which the Trust may invest to various sub-delegates ("sub-custodians").